eu-digital-identity-wallet/av-app-ios-wallet-ui/README.md

 ### Prerequisites

 To complete the flows described below, you must build and run the application with Xcode.
-Alternatively, you can download the Android app [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui/releases).

-You will also need to download the EUDI Verifier app.
-More information can be found [here](https://github.com/eu-digital-identity-wallet/eudi-app-multiplatform-verifier-ui)

 ### App launch